wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

 * Stops request processing.
 * Marks the request as the `overlimit_res` attack and displays it in **Attacks**.
 If the processed request part contains other [attack types](../../attacks-vulns-list.md), the attacks of the corresponding types will be displayed as well.
 * Blocks request.
 Note that the legitimate requests have the risk to be blocked.
+Keeping the default general configuration and setting for blocking [only for specific endpoints](#specific-endpoint-configuration) minimizes this risk.

 !!! info "Filtration mode required for blocking"
     Note that blocking will only work when the node is in the **blocking** filtration [mode](../../admin-en/configure-wallarm-mode.md) or **safe blocking** for the requests originating from the [graylisted](../ip-lists/overview.md) IP addresses.

 ## Specific endpoint configuration

+The [default general configuration](#general-configuration) is well tested average approach and is never recommended to be changed.
+However, you can reach even better balance providing both protection and not blocking the legitimate traffic.
+Do this by adjusting time limit **specifically** for the endpoints with processing time out of average and **specifically** changing response to **blocking** where it is not immediately risky.

 The **Limit request processing time** [rule](../../user-guides/rules/rules.md) enables you to override the [general](#general-configuration) or parent configuration by setting it different for specific endpoint.
 You can: